-- They are based in the present.
-Yes we will examine past experiences which have shaped you – but we won’t get stuck there.
+- We’ll be based in the present.
+Yes we’ll examine past experiences which have shaped you – but we won’t get stuck there.

-- They are relationship oriented.
-Consistent research results all confirm that no matter what type of therapy or method used, the quality of the relationship between therapist and client is the common factor for change.
-This means that the level of trust and safety you feel is one of the key ingredients in your healing.
-Clinical studies confirm this over and over again.
-This is where finding the right match in a therapist is essential.
+- Therapy will be relationship oriented.
+All research shows that the level of trust and safety you feel is the key ingredient in your healing.
+This is why finding the right match in a therapist is essential.

-- They are mind, body, and spirit centered.
-All of our psychological patterns are deeply held in the body.
+- All of our psychological patterns are deeply held in the body.
 Our nervous system drives automatic reactions such as “Fight Flight and Freeze.”
 These reactions are often learned at a very young age through trauma and other experiences in our lives.

 What Does Therapy Look Like?

 I’m not a “nod the head” kind of therapist.

 During our initial sessions we’ll assess what’s holding you back, where you want to go, and create a plan to get you there.

 The initial goal will be to increase emotional regulation.
 Using cognitive-behavioral tools, practicing mindfulness, and tapping into your strengths, you’ll learn skills to manage immediate symptoms that are interfering with your daily life.
 Many clients report improvement in daily coping skills within 5-10 sessions.